yushiangfu/study-notes/01-process.md

                  +------+   +------+   +------+   +------+

-         the task with a 'nice' value of 20 moves rightward easily
+         the task with a higher 'nice' value moves rightward easily
                       ------------------------------->

-         the task with a 'nice' value of -19 stays left side longer
+         the task with a lower 'nice' value stays left side longer
                       <-------------------------------
 ```

-## <a name="preemption"></a> Preemption
+## <a name="preemption"></a> Preemption (optional)

 Whenever the logic flow reaches the flag checking point, it selects and schedules to next task if necessary.
 If it's the thread itself relinquishing the execution right early, we call it kindness.
 (Nope, there's no such saying)